opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 When you complete this tutorial, you will know the following:

-- How to convert your Python notebooks containing validated idea into a working Bittensor subnet.
+- How to convert your Python notebook containing the validated idea into a working Bittensor subnet.
 - How to use the [Bittensor Subnet Template](https://github.com/opentensor/bittensor-subnet-template) to accomplish this goal.
 - How to perform subnet validation and subnet mining.
 - How to design your own subnet incentive mechanism.